DYXL-FM

 DYXL (93.9 FM), broadcasting as 93.9 iFM, is a radio station owned and operated by Radio Mindanao Network.
 The station's studio and offices are located at the RMN Broadcast Center, G/F Capitol Central Hotel & Suites, N. Escario St. cor.
 F. Ramos Ext., Capitol Site, Cebu City, while its transmitter facilities are located in Sitio Seaside Asinan, Brgy.
-Basak San Nicolas, Cebu City (shared with sister station DYHP).
-It operates 24 hours a day.
+Basak San Nicolas, Cebu City (sharing tower site with sister station DYHP).

 History

 1976–1992: DYHP/YXL

 DYXL was the third RMN FM station and the fourth FM station in Cebu, established in 1976 under the call letters DYHP.
 Two years later, the station was officially launched on September 9, 1978 as YXL 93.9.
 Dubbed as "The Beautiful Romance", it aired an easy listening format.
 Its first studio was located at Gilmore Bldg. along Manalili cor.
 Legaspi St. In a few years, YXL became one of the most-listening FM station in Cebu.

 Most notable DJ's who worked on the station at that time including Joe Jammer, Naughty Dundee, Ric Ryan, Harry Harrison, Mighty Might, Sexy Susan, Johnny Kawa and Lady Daisy with an all English spiels.

 In September 1988, in time for DYHP's 25th anniversary, YXL 93.9 celebrated its 10th anniversary with the theme "25-10 on September 13", a promo event held at Cebu Coliseum.